 Condition 1-1: For all UoCs - The reliability of the catch estimates derived from the catch monitoring systems shall be evaluated by the second surveillance audit and the client or management agency shall commit to conducting similar catch monitoring reporting evaluations at a period of not more than every 5 years in order to meet the performance requirement identified by the third scoring element in the 80 scoring guidepost.
-The management agency must implement catch monitoring systems that will produce scientifically defensible estimates of exploitation rates for Area 4 chum stocks in Area 3-5 salmon fisheries or chum stock composition estimates for Area 3-5 salmon fisheries need to be provided within 2 years to determine the relative magnitude of the harvest/mortality of Area 4 chum stocks in these fisheries, as required in the second 80 SG scoring element.
 The rationale for the monitoring program must be described and demonstrate the adequacy of the monitoring is sufficient to meet the management needs in relation to the level of harvest.